-This Technical Bulletin (TB) would clarify existing standards for seized and forfeited digital assets.
+This Technical Bulletin (TB) clarifies existing standards for seized and forfeited digital assets.
 Statement of Federal Financial Accounting Standards (SFFAS) 3, Accounting for Inventory and Related Property, provides guidance for seized and forfeited property.
 However, guidance is needed to clarify the existing reporting requirements regarding the unique characteristics of digital assets that the Board did not consider when developing SFFAS 3.

-Specifically, this TB would clarify that SFFAS 3 requirements in paragraphs 57-78 apply to seized and forfeited digital assets.
-The TB would further clarify that, with the exception of central bank digital currencies, reporting entities should treat digital assets as nonmonetary property when applying the requirements of SFFAS 3.
-This TB would also provide clarifying guidance for measuring market value and applying SFFAS 3 disclosure requirements for seized and forfeited digital assets.
+Specifically, this TB clarifies that SFFAS 3 requirements in paragraphs 57-78 apply to seized and forfeited digital assets.
+The TB further clarifies that reporting entities should treat central bank digital currencies as monetary instruments and all other digital assets as nonmonetary property when applying the requirements of SFFAS 3.
+This TB also provides clarifying guidance for measuring market value and applying SFFAS 3 disclosure requirements for seized and forfeited digital assets.